andreLopes41/andreLopes41/README.md

-## 👋 Hello, my name is André, I'm 19 years old and I'm Studying Computer Science at (IFC - Rio Do Sul)
+## 👋 Hi, my name is André, I'm 19 years old and I'm Studying Computer Science at IFC - Rio Do Sul

 - 🌱 I’m currently studying about Java and Python [task automation]
 - ⚡ Fun fact: The world is made of bits and bytes